 1 x 10ml Bottle of Patchouli Essential Oil

+The name patchouli originates from India and has a long history of medical uses throughout India, Malaysia, China and Japan.
+In the Victorian times dried patchoulis leaves were used to naturally perfume linen and protect it from moths.
 In Europe and America, patchouli oil and incense was immensely popular in the 1960s and70s among the hippies, since the smell of patchouli covered body odour and the smell of burnt cannabis.
 Patchouli was used as a hair conditioner for dreadlocks.
 In many Asian countries, patchouli is alsoused as an antidote to snakebite.

 Patchoulol (Alcohol), Benzoic, Cinnamic (Aldehydes), Eugenol (Phenol), Cadinene (Sesquiterpene).